Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests

-An obvious generalization of total positivity is the notion of \emph{$k$-positivity}.
+A natural generalization of total positivity is the notion of \emph{$k$-positivity}.
 Here, we only require that minors of order up to $k$ be positive.
 We may similarly define \emph{$k$-nonnegativity}, the structure of which is explored in~\cite{knn-bruhat-factorizations}.
 Tests for $k$-positivity are often discussed in conjunction with the total positivity case \cite{fallat-johnson, pinkus}.
 These papers give specific classes of tests, but do not explore their combinatorial structure.
-Here, we generalize both the cluster algebra and double wiring diagram formulations of total positivity tests to $k$-positivity.
+In this paper, we generalize both the cluster algebra and double wiring diagram formulations of total positivity tests to $k$-positivity.

 We start by giving background and relevant definitions on cluster algebras, total positivity, and double wiring diagrams.
 Section~\ref{sec:kp} introduces the $k$-positivity cluster algebras and discusses their embedding into the total positivity cluster algebra.
 We give a construction for how some of these sub-cluster algebras can be augmented with \emph{test variables} to give $k$-positivity tests.
 In Section~\ref{sec:k-essential} we define \emph{$k$-essentiality} of minors, which classifies certain minors that are important for testing $k$-positivity, and identify classes of minors which are and are not $k$-essential.
 In Section~\ref{sec:DwD}, we explain how $k$-positivity behaves in the context of double wiring diagrams and find a family of sub-cluster algebras that produce $k$-positivity tests.
 We also give an indexing of this family by Young diagrams, which lets us generate specific tests from them.